 Imperial Citadel of Thang Long

-These ancient grounds were once home to the royalty in Vietnam and served as the capital for eight centuries.
+These ancient grounds were once home to royalty in Vietnam and served as the capital for eight centuries.
 Though many of the original structures are no longer standing, what remains is remarkably preserved and beautiful.
 This UNESCO World Heritage Site is well worth a visit.

 Halong Bay is surrounded by many islands and formations that offer unique and delightful adventures.
-Aside from the marvelous sight of the famous islets, there are a number of beaches, caves, and hikes to enjoy.
+Aside from the marvelous sight of the famous islets, there are many beaches, caves, and hikes to enjoy.
 With white sand and emerald water, Soi Sim Beach is one of the best places to chill out.
 Hanh Cave, Dark and Bright Cave, and Ho Dong Tien are amazing caves to wander and kayak through.
 Hike through Cat Ba Island or to the top of Titov Island for remarkable scenery and panoramic views.

 Bai Tu Long Bay